Black Pearls (1991 film): Fearless Tiger

 The film was extensively revamped to attract international sales.
 The soundtrack was remixed and a new score by Varouje Hagopian, drawing from his work on Tiger Claws, replaced the original.
 The film was re-edited to condense some subplots, while adding a new ending fight written and choreographed by Maunder.
-The title was changed to Fearless Tiger by the distributor.
+The title was changed to Fearless Tiger by Le Monde Entertainment which had acquired distribution rights from Transcontinental Pictures.

 Imperial Entertainment released this new version in the U.S. on February 23, 1994, in the U.S., and three months later in the U.K. Image Entertainment also issued a LaserDisc on June 4, 1994.
 An English-language DVD appeared in the U.K. on March 4, 2002, courtesy of budget publisher Hollywood DVD.
 In the U.S., the film was part of a double feature with Ron Marchini's own drugs-and-karate flick Death Machines from discounters EastWest DVD, for which a retail source quotes a May 5, 2005, street date.